tsmtzs/humanSoundSculpture/SOFTWARE-SETUP.md

 ip addr show wlan0
 ```
 Use the unit `hostapd@.service` to turn the network card into an access point.
 The unit `dhcpd4@.service`
 will start the DHCP server.
-Start both services by passing the wifi interface device name `wlan0`
+Start both services by passing the WIFI interface device name `wlan0`
 ```bash
 sudo systemctl start hostapd@wlan0.service dhcpd4@wlan0.service
 ```